pytroll/trollcast/doc/source/index.rst

                          Output file (used only in conjuction with -t) -f CONFIG_FILE, --config_file CONFIG_FILE
                          eg. sattorrent_local.cfg
+   -l LOG, --log LOG     File to log to.

    -v, --verbose

 There are two ways of running the client: